Justine Verdier

-Justine Verdier (born in Paris) is a French pianist.
+Justine Verdier (sometimes Soraya Verdier) (born in Paris) is a French pianist.

 Life

-French pianist Justine Verdier was born in 1985, in Paris.
+French pianist Justine/Soraya Verdier was born in 1985, in Paris.
 She began playing piano at the age of four and a half at the Musical Institute of Paris with Michel Denis.
 Verdier studied with Prof. Karl-Heinz Kämmerling and Pavel Gililov at the Mozarteum University in Salzburg where she gained a master's degree with honors.
-She has won the "Bärenreiter" Prizewinner at the 10th International Mozart Competition in Salzburg.
-Currently, she lives in Madrid, Spain.
+She was the "Bärenreiter" Prizewinner at the 10th International Mozart Competition in Salzburg.
+Currently, she lives in Paris.